rks101/cs4all/README.md

 We explore and share pointers on how to get started quickly and continue a self-paced journey.

 Regardless of the background, you can explore a course [CS50](https://cs50.harvard.edu/) by Prof David Malan (.../2021/2022).
-Prof David is awesome at introducing concepts and engaging the students.
-Malan's energy level keeps you connected, and it is that you will love and remember.
+Prof David is an awesome instructor at introducing concepts and engaging the students.
+Malan's energy level keeps you connected, which you will surely enjoy and remember.
 The best part is: it is free!
 Notice how he uses two laptops, two displays with a switcher, and bit-bulbs are fun.

 Whether you are a sophomore, a senior undergrad, or a fresh student for a college degree, without any hesitation, you can take this lovely course [CS50's Understanding Technology](https://cs50.harvard.edu/technology/2017/).
 You should also explore [CS50 CyberSecurity live course](https://www.youtube.com/watch?v=U8Bki7QEz2M).